Dynamic generation of GHZ states with coupled charge qubits: Introduction

 Quantum Dots (QDs) have been defined as artificial atoms, once the spatial confinement favors the formation of a discrete spectrum of electronic levels~\cite{Ashoori96}.
 From all the possibilities of encoding a qubit, as in the excitonic states~\cite{Scholl19,Borges16,Borges12} and the electronic spin~\cite{Russ18,Bugu20}, the interest on the physics of charged quantum dots has been increasing, once they are scalable systems where initialization and readout are possible through a process involving detection even of a single electron~\cite{Kiyama18,park2002}.
 In this physical system, the qubits are defined based on the property of electronic tunneling~\cite{Shinkai07,Shinkai09}, with the single-qubit operations being controlled by external gate voltages~\cite{Shinkai07,Shinkai09}.
 Moreover, the single-molecule electronics has been an outstanding new field of research, due to its future feasible implementations as the construction of a cheaper and faster single-electron transistor~\cite{xiang2016,Ratner05}.

-In this work, we investigate a system composed of three charge qubits, each qubit consisting of a pair of quantum dots that form a quantum molecule.
-The qubit is encoded in one electron in excess, that coherently tunneled between the dots.
-Electrons from separate quantum molecules interact by Coulomb electrostatic interaction, which couples the qubits.
-Our main goal is to establish physical conditions for the generation of genuine multipartite maximally entangled states, belonging to the GHZ class.
-This is the first step in the exploration of the scalability of this particular system, in front of the results for the case of two charge qubits~\cite{Souza19,souza2017,Oliveira15}.
+In this work, we encode a qubit using a pair of charged quantum dots sharing one electron in excess, forming a quantum molecule.
+Inside the molecule, the single-electron tunneling and the electronic detuning guarantees the qubit encoding, while electrostatic interaction with the electron in an adjacent similar system couples two qubits.
+Recently, proposals of a generation of the W states, another tripartite entangled state, had been studied in the context of spin-qubits~\cite{Bugu20} and superconductor qubits~\cite{Stojanovic20}.
+Here, our main goal is to establish physical conditions for the generation of genuine multipartite maximally entangled states, belonging to the GHZ class~\cite{Greenberger89}, in front of the results for the case of two charge qubits~\cite{Souza19,souza2017,Oliveira15}.
 We are interested not only in explore, by numerical simulations, this dynamic, but also in the comprehension of the specific process behind the formation of the states and the feasibility of the proposal, in terms of the effects of the decoherence process due to charge dephasing.
-Proposals of a generation of the W states, another tripartite entangled state, had been studied recently in the context of spin-qubits~\cite{Bugu20} and superconductor qubits~\cite{Stojanovic20}.
 As far as we know, this is the first theoretical demonstration that many-body interactions yields to highly entangled GHZ states in semiconductor charged quantum dots.

 This paper is organized as follows.
-In section~\ref{sec:model_measures}, we present the model used to describe our system of interest, introducing the Hamiltonian operator for the physical setup and then showing the conditions for encoding the three qubits.
+In section~\ref{sec:model_measures}, we present the model used to describe our system of interest, introducing the Hamiltonian operator for the physical setup and then showing the conditions for encoding three qubits.
 We also present some entanglement quantifiers that will be used for the characterization of the GHZ-class states.
 Section~\ref{sec:analysis} is devoted to the presentation of our main results: the numerical simulations for the generation of GHZ states together with the discussion about an effective two-level hamiltonian which illustrates how a three-order tunneling process explains the formation of the target states.
-The action of charge dephasing, the main mechanism of decoherence in our system of interest, is discussed in Sec.~\ref{sec:dephasing}, and Sec.~\ref{sec:summary} contains our final remarks.
+The action of charge dephasing, the main mechanism of decoherence in our system of interest, is discussed in Sec.~\ref{sec:dephasing}.
+The scalability of our proposal for $N$ qubits encoded in quantum molecules is discussed in Sec.~\ref{sec:Nqubits}, and the Sec.~\ref{sec:summary} contains our final remarks.